RatInABox-Lab/RatInABox/README.md

 ## Get started

-At the bottom of this readme we list [example scripts](./demos/): one simple and one extensive.
-Reading through these should be enough to get started.
-We also provide two case studies where `RatInABox` is used in a [reinforcement learning project](./demos/reinforcement_learning_example.ipynb) and a [path integration](./demos/path_integration_example.ipynb) project.
+Many [demos](./demos/) are provided.
+Reading through the [example scripts](#example-scripts) (one simple and one extensive, duplicated at the bottom of the readme) these should be enough to get started.
+We also provide numerous interactive jupyter scripts as more in-depth case studies; for example one where `RatInABox` is used for [reinforcement learning](./demos/reinforcement_learning_example.ipynb), another for [neural decoding](./demos/decoding_position_example.ipynb) of position from firing rate.
 Jupyter scripts reproducing all figures in the [paper](./demos/paper_figures.ipynb) and [readme](./demos/readme_figures.ipynb) are also provided.

 ## Requirements